 Furthermore, the Group has considered the nature of the material aspects of trade receivables and contract assets and notes that these balances are primarily derived from contractual minimum payments and overages due from customer contracts which crystallise in the short to medium term, discounted at an appropriate rate.
 The Group maintains legal charges over the asset(s) disposed and, were there to exist potential credit losses going forward on any individual contract, the Group would have the ability to mitigate the risk of such losses through the enforcement of this security, the value of which is not considered to be materially lower than the related receivable.
 Brought forward contract assets amounted to £3.2 million. £1 million of contract assets have been received as cash in the year giving year-end contract assets of £2.2 million.
-Brought forward contract receivables (included within both current and non-current trade receivables) amounted to £52.4 million.
-Additional receivables of £4.2 million have been recognised in the year as revenues. £14.1 million of contract receivables have been received as cash in the year. £4.1 million of increases relate to the unwinding of discounts in the year giving year-end contract receivables of £46.6 million (included within both current and non-current trade receivables).
+Additional receivables of £4.2 million have been recognised in the year as revenues. £14.1 million of contract receivables have been received as cash in the year giving year-end contract receivables have been received as cash in the year giving year-end receivables have been received as cash in the year giving year-end contract contract assets of £2.4 million.
+Additional receivables of £4.2 million have been recognised in the year as revenues. £14.1 million of contract receivables have been received as cash in the year giving year-end contract receivables of £46.6 million (included within both current and non-current trade receivables).